 There are endless adorable baby Christmas photo ideas for twins on Pinterest.
-There are the two onesies, that each spells one-half of the word “Noel.”
-There are also onesies that say naughty and nice.
-And of course, if you’re lucky enough to have triplets or more, there are onesies or shirts that each say “ho.”
+There are the two onesies that each spell one-half of the word “Noel.”
+Some onesies say naughty and nice.
+And of course, if you’re lucky enough to have triplets or more, there are onesies or shirts that each says “ho.”
 One onesie alone is just strange but all lined up you get “ho, ho, ho!”
-Santa would be proud.
+Santa would be proud!

-Newborn twins may be the easiest twins to photograph, whether it’s for a Christmas shoot or not.
+Newborn twins may be the easiest twins to photograph, whether it’s for a Christmas shoot or other time of year.
 You can just bundle them up together, as they were in the womb, and it makes for a beautiful shot.
-And to make your newborn twin shoot more Christmasy, add some gold, red or green accessories.
+To make your newborn twin shoot more Christmasy, add some gold, red or green accessories.

 Baby and Dog Christmas Photo Ideas

-Posing a baby and a dog for a Christmas photo shoot or otherwise is without a doubt difficult.
+Posing a baby and a dog for a Christmas photoshoot or otherwise is without a doubt difficult.
 On one hand, you’ve got an infant that wants to move around and explore.
-And on the other, you’ve got a dog with, well, the same issue.
+On the other, you’ve got a dog with, well, the same issue.
 To help with the dog, you should keep some treats handy to reward them for being still.

-There aren’t many Christmas photos on Instagram of babies and dogs together.
-But there are a ton of Christmas dog photos.
-So why not put the two together?
+There aren’t many Christmas photos on Instagram of babies and dogs together, but there are a ton of Christmas dog photos.
+Why not put the two together?
 One of the cutest ideas on Pinterest is dressing your dog and your baby up in matching Christmas pajamas.
-There’s almost nothing cuter than a dog in people clothes.
-Second only to a baby or toddler in their pajamas.
+There’s almost nothing cuter than a dog in people’s clothes, second only to a baby or toddler in their pajamas.

 Family Christmas Photo Ideas with Baby

-The best family photos with baby have to be the ones that represent Baby’s first Christmas.
-Like a photo of mom and dad sitting by the tree while baby opens their first present from Santa.
-And of course, Dad has to get dressed up like Santa.
-And if you’ve got a big family, there are plenty of creative ways to make your family photos special.
+The best family photos with baby have to be the ones that represent baby’s first Christmas, like a photo of mom and dad sitting by the tree while baby opens their first present from Santa.
+Of course, Dad has to get dressed up as Santa.
+If you’ve got a big family, there are plenty of creative ways to make your family photos special.

 The key to a great family photo session with a baby is to keep it simple.
 The focus of all your photos should be you and your family.
-So keep the outfits and setting simple and not too busy.
+Keep the outfits and setting simple and not too busy.

 Christmas Photo Backdrops

 If you search Christmas photo backdrops on Pinterest you’ll find a lot of creative ideas.
 You’ve already got wrapping paper, bows, ornaments and much more to help you.
-So you can come up with a baby Christmas photo idea with what you already have.
-Or go to the craft store and you’re sure to find plenty of neat stuff to use.
+You can come up with a baby Christmas photo idea with what you already have.
+Go to the craft store and you’re sure to find plenty of neat stuff to use.
 Here are some examples of Christmas backdrop ideas seen on Pinterest.